 Experience the famous Alps walking routes including the Tour du Mont Blanc, Walkers Haute Route, Tour du Monta Rosa, Vanoise National Park and the Gran Paradiso...

-With the Alps forming a natural border between many European countries, a number of Alpine trekking routes and ‘walking tours’ give the opportunity to visit two or sometimes three countries at once, with their contrasting mountain refuges and mountain food.
-Based from tried and tested mountain huts and fortified with great hut food, a cross-border trek is enormous fun.
+The Alps form a natural border between many European countries.
+Alpine trekking routes and ‘walking tours’ give the opportunity to visit two or sometimes three countries at once, with their contrasting mountain refuges and mountain food.
+These tours use tried and tested mountain huts and refuges for overnight accommodation.
+This adds to the authenticity of your experience in the mountains.
+You will leave each refuge having had an unique experience with other trekkers, fortified with great hut food.
+A cross-border trek is enormous fun.

 Within this hiker’s heaven, there are four classic alpine treks that are absolute standouts.
 These treks are defined by high alpine trails and passes that have been used for hundreds of years, and some for thousands of years.

-France's first national park this area of the Western Alps is a largely unknown jewel and well worth the effort.
-The Tour of the Vanoise takes you into high and remote places trekking from hut to hut in un-spoilt, tranquil and stunningly beautiful surroundings.
-This 80 km tour is a real challenge, the terrain is not for the faint hearted, steep arêtes and exposed traverses makes the this tour a real adventure.
+The Vanoise is France's first national park in the area of the Western Alps.
+It is a largely unknown jewel and well worth the effort.
+The Tour of the Vanoise takes you into high and remote places, trekking from hut to hut in un-spoilt, tranquil and stunningly beautiful surroundings.
+This 80km tour is a real challenge, the terrain is not for the faint hearted, steep arêtes and exposed traverses makes the this tour a real adventure.